AWGiaGia/AWGiaGia.github.io/_pages/about.md

 Hello everyone 😊😊 !

-I am Jiawei Liu（刘嘉伟）, an incoming PhD candidate at Shanghai Jiao Tong University, where I will begin my doctoral studies this summer under the supervision of Dr. Yun Lin.
-My research interests focus on the application of AI to software engineering, particularly in the area of AI for code.
-I am currently completing my undergraduate studies at Wuhan University.
+I am Jiawei Liu（刘嘉伟）, an incoming PhD candidate at Shanghai Jiao Tong University, under the supervision of [Prof. Yun Lin](http://linyun.info/index.html).
+Prior to this, I will receive my B.E. from the School of Cyber Science and Engineering (SCSE) at Wuhan University (WHU), China, under the guidance of Prof. [Run Wang](https://wangrun.github.io/).
+My research interests lie in the application of **artificial intelligence to software engineering**, with a particular focus on **AI for code**.